-While London is an incredible city with so much excitement to offer, sometimes a day trip away from the UK’s cosmopolitan capital can nourish the soul.
+While London is an incredible city with so much excitement to offer, taking a day trip away from the UK’s cosmopolitan capital allows budget travelers to see more of England.

 Luckily, many amazing cities and towns lie within a short distance of London, and cheap, reliable public transport makes these destinations easy to access.

 Here are a few great day trips from London.

 This charming coastal town is the closest point to continental Europe in England.

 Easily reachable by coach buses like National Express, a trip to Dover is the perfect way to escape the stuffiness of the city and breath in some fresh, ocean air.

 The iconic White Cliffs of Dover are the highlight of this area, and they are completely free to visit.

 Spend the afternoon hiking atop the cliffs while mingling with wild ponies and gazing out over the English channel.

 Many people flock to this peaceful area for a picnic or to read a book.

 Dover also acts as a major port town with ferries traveling to and from France every day.